 37.10 Non-primary channel access (NPCA)

-A STA that supports NPCA operation is called an NPCA STA An AP that supports NPCA operation is called an NPCA AP. and shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A STA that supports NPCA operation is called an NPCA STA.
+An AP that supports NPCA operation is called an NPCA AP.
+A non-AP NPCA STA shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A non-AP NPCA STA may enable the NPCA mode only if it is associated with an NPCA AP.
+It is TBD how the non-AP STA enables NPCA mode.

-An AP that has an operating bandwidth greater than 40 or 80 MHz and that supports NPCA operation may enable NPCA operation for the BSS by setting the NPCA Operation Information Present field to 1.
-An AP that has an operating bandwidth of 40 or 80 MHz or less shall set the NPCA Operation Information Present field to 0 to indicate that NPCA operation is disabled within its BSS.
+An NPCA AP that has an operating bandwidth less than TBD (but either 80 or 160 MHz) shall not enable NPCA operation.
+An AP of a multiple BSSID set which enables NPCA operation shall indicate the same NPCA primary channel as all of the other APs of the same multiple BSSID set which have enabled NPCA operation.
 M131 M134

-In a 320 MHz BSS, the NPCA primary channel shall be one of the 20MHz channels within the Secondary 160 MHz channel of the BSS.
-In a 160 MHz BSS, the NPCA primary channel shall be one of the 20 MHz channels within the Secondary 80 MHz channel.
-In an 80 MHz BSS, the NPCA primary channel shall be one of the 20 MHz channels within the Secondary 40 MHz channel of the BSS.
-An AP that enables NPCA operation in its BSS shall set the value of the NPCA Primary Channel field to conform with these restrictions.

-An NPCA AP shall include the NPCA Operation Information field in its UHR Operation element and indicate its NPCA Switching Delay and NPCA Switch Back Delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay fields of the TBD frames that it transmits.
+An NPCA AP that has enabled NPCA operation shall include the NPCA Operation Information field in its UHR Operation element and indicate its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay field of the TBD frames.
+M124

+A non-AP STA that supports NPCA operation shall announce its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay fields of the TBD frames.

+An NPCA AP may enable a mode of operation in which untriggered UL transmissions on the NPCA primary channel by NPCA non-AP STAs is not permitted.
+Whether the mode is for all associated non-APs or per non-AP is TBD.
+Whether MU EDCA parameters mechanism is used for this or not is TBD.
 M129

-A non-AP STA that supports NPCA operation shall announce its NPCA Switching Delay and NPCA Switch Back Delay in TBD frames.

-M129

-An NPCA STA shall not switch to the NPCA primary channel for NPCA operation if the value of the most recently received NPCA Operation Information Present field from its associated AP is equal to 0.
-M129

-An NPCA STA may switch to the NPCA primary channel for NPCA operation if the value of the most recently received NPCA Operation Information Present field from its associated AP is equal to 1 if either condition a) or b) is met: M11
+A non-AP NPCA STA shall not switch to the NPCA primary channel for NPCA operation if the value of the most recently received NPCA Operation Information Present field from its associated AP is equal to 0.
+An NPCA AP shall not switch to the NPCA primary channel for NPCA operation if the value of its most recently transmitted NPCA Operation Information Present field is equal to 0.

-the STA received a PPDU that is an HE/EHT/UHR PPDU on the BSS primary channel and all of the following conditions are true: M144

-the received PPDU is classified by the STA as an inter-BSS PPDU following the procedure defined in 26.2.2 (Intra-BSS and inter-BSS PPDU classification).
 M11

+An NPCA STA may switch to the NPCA primary channel for NPCA operation if the value of the most recently received or transmitted NPCA Operation Information Present field corresponding to the BSS of which it is a member is equal to 1 and either condition a) or b) is met: M11

+the STA received a PPDU and/or received a PHY-RXSTART.indication primitive for an HE/EHT/UHR PPDU on the BSS primary channel and all of the following conditions are true: M144

+the PPDU is classified by the STA as an inter-BSS PPDU following the procedure defined in 26.2.2 (Intra-BSS and inter-BSS PPDU classification).
+M11

-the duration of the received PPDU, determined by the Length and Rate fields of the L-SIG field of the PPDU, plus the TXOP duration, indicated in the TXOP field of the HE-SIG-A/U-SIG field, is greater than the NPCA Minimum Duration Threshold advertised by its associated AP M133
+the duration of the PPDU, (determined by the MAC in a manner TBD, but necessarily involving some of the parameters of the RXVECTOR associated with the received PPDU) or the duration of the PPDU plus the value of the RXVECTOR parameter TXOP_DURATION of the PPDU, is greater than the value indicated in the most recently received or transmitted NPCA Minimum Duration Threshold field corresponding to the BSS of which it is a member M133

+whether the RXVECTOR parameter TXOP_DURATION of the PPDU is considered for this comparison and whether it is indicated by the AP is TBD